Extending Partial Representations of Circle Graphs: Algorithm

 \section{Algorithm}

-In this section, we give a polynomial-time algorithm for the partial representation extension problem of circle graphs.
-Our algorithm is based on the structure of all representations described in Section~\ref{sec:structural_results}.
+In this section, we describe an $\O(n^3)$ algorithm for the partial representation extension problem of circle graphs.
+It is based on the structure of all representations of Section~\ref{sec:structural_results}.
+Recall that a partial representation $\calR'$ gives a circular word $\tau'$ such that each vertex $u \in V(G)$ appears at most twice in $\tau'$.
+We want to decide whether there exists a representation $\calR$ corresponding to a circular word $\tau$ such that $\tau'$ is a subsequence of $\tau$.

 \heading{Dealing with Disconnected Graphs.} To apply the structural properties of Section~\ref{sec:structural_results}, we need to work with connected graphs.
-The partial representation extension problems cannot be trivially restricted to connected inputs, as in the case of most graph problems.
+In general, the partial representation extension problems cannot be trivially restricted to connected inputs, as in the case of most graph problems.
 In particular, for some classes the problems are polynomial-time solvable for connected inputs and \cFPT\ in the number of components for disconnected inputs, but \cNP-complete in general; see e.g. ~\cite{KKORSSV,KKOS}.
 The reason is that the components are placed together in one representation and they restrict each other.

-In the case of circle graphs, we can deal with this disconnected inputs easily.
-First, $\tau'$ cannot contain $axby$ as a subsequence where $a,b$ belong to one component component and $x,y$ to another one.
+In the case of circle graphs, we can deal with disconnected inputs easily.
+By Lemma~\ref{lem:disconnected}, we know that $\tau'$ cannot contain a subsequence $uxvy$ where $u,v$ belong to one component and $x,y$ to another one.
 If this happens, we immediately output ``no''.
 Otherwise the question of extendibility is equivalent to testing whether each component $C$ is extendible where the partial representation of $C$ is given by the subsequence of $\tau'$ containing all occurrences of the vertices of $C$.
 So from now on we assume that the input graph $G$ is connected.

-\heading{Overview.} Let $\tau'$ be the circular word corresponding to the given partial representation $\calR'$.
-We want to extend $\tau'$ to a circular word $\tau$ corresponding to a representation $\calR$ of $G$.